rickyHong/Vocab-Expansion-LLAMA-Wiki/SFT-script.md

 ### Prepare for merging

+The LoRA weights and configurations have been saved to`${output_dir}/sft_lora_model`, which can be used for mering.

+(The following steps have been integrated into the training scripts and do not need to be executed.
+They are provided here for reference purposes only and will be removed in future updates)

 1. Create a directory`${lora_model}` for storing the LoRA model

 2. Move `pytorch_model.bin` from `${output_dir}` to `${lora_model}` and rename it to `adapter_model.bin`